 The Foundation has a Cash Reserves Policy that is approved by the Board of Trustees and is reviewed every two years to ensure that it remains appropriate.
-The Board of Trustees has determined that it is appropriate to maintain cash reserves of up to £3 million to act as working capital and to provide a financial cushion against temporary financial difficulties such as might arise from a failure to recruit sufficient students to achieve the funded student numbers target.
+The Board of Trustees has determined that it is appropriate to maintain cash reserves of up to £3 million to act as working capital and to provide a financial cushion against temporary financial difficulties such as might arise from a failure to recruit sufficient students to achieve the funded student numbers target or an unexpected large repair bill.
 This also allows the Trustees to take advantage of opportunities that may arise that could not otherwise be funded from the current year's income.

-Balances above £3million would be considered appropriate only where the Foundation has a specific objective in mind that requires the building up of reserves over a period of time in order to finance it, such as the redevelopment of buildings or the provision of new facilities.
+Balances above £3million would be considered appropriate where the Foundation has a specific objective in mind that requires the building up of reserves over a period of time in order to finance it, such as the redevelopment of buildings or the provision of new facilities.

-At 31 August 2018 the Foundation held a total of £3,136,887 in cash that is immediately accessible or held on six months' notice.
-This is above the limit approved by the Trustees but reflects the fact that further significant expenditure will be incurred in respect of the ongoing IT project to develop a 'thin client' environment.
-Expenditure of £221,702 is disclosed as a capital commitment at note 20.
-This relates to the purchase of servers to operate the new system.
+At 31 August 2019 the Foundation held a total of £3,121,534 in cash that is immediately accessible or held on six months' notice.
+This is above the limit approved by the Trustees who will undertake a review of the existing policy following an updated appraisal of the Foundation's estate and the likely cost of potential future repairs and renewals or developments.